linsomniac/flask-publisher/README.md

 In my case, we had existing code using mod\_python Publisher semantics that we wanted to port to Python3 and Flask, making as few changes to the other parts of the code as possible.

+## Inspiration

+This was inspired by the answer at https://stackoverflow.com/a/34597794 and the type annotation magic of FastAPI and Typer.